 A campaign medal holder or Gulf War Veteran who originally enlisted after September 7, 1980, (or began active duty on or after October 14, 1982, and has not previously completed 24 months of continuous active duty) must have served continuously for 24 months or the full period called or ordered to active duty.
 The 24-month service requirement does not apply to 10-point preference eligible Veterans separated for disability incurred or aggravated in the line of duty, or to Veterans separated for hardship or other reasons under Title 10 U.S.C.
 1171 or 1173.

 Employees can receive up to four years of service credit that may allow them to receive retirement pay earlier than usual.
-Employees will be required to submit a copy of their DD214 (or similar documentation) to verify eligibility.
+Employees are required to submit a copy of their DD214 (or similar documentation) to verify eligibility.

 Free Military Service Credit: To receive military service credit for free employees must meet the following requirements:

-Entered or reentered state service after discharge from active duty and be vested in PERS
+- Entered or reentered state service after discharge from active duty and vested in PERS

 National Guard or U.S. Armed Forces Reserve Service members may be eligible for service credit if they served on federal active duty and received a DD214 for that service.
-Neither the NGB Form 22, or the Chronological Statement of Retirement Points will be accepted determine eligibility for service credit.
+Neither the NGB Form 22, or the Chronological Statement of Retirement Points will be accepted to establish eligibility for active duty military service.